microsoft/vscode-docs/docs/getstarted/tips-and-tricks.md

 Keyboard Shortcut: `kb(workbench.view.scm)`

-Git integration comes with VS Code "in-the-box".
+Git integration comes with VS Code "out-of-the-box".
 You can install other SCM provider from the extension Marketplace.
 This section describes the Git integration but much of the UI and gestures are shared by other SCM providers.

 ### Diffs